pavelsof/ipalint/README.rst

     ipalint mydataset

-This will either (1) print the IPA errors found in the dataset; (2) print nothing, meaning it found no errors; (3) print an error message if it fails to read the file.
+This will either (1) print the IPA errors found in the dataset; (2) print nothing, meaning it found no errors; or (3) print an error message if it fails to read the file.
 In no case will the input file be modified.

 optional arguments